MScottBlake/mac_scripts/installPrinterFromWindowsPrintServer/README.md

 normal Jamf scoping mechanisms, you can avoid this policy being re-run when it is not necessary.

+Also, make sure to set printserver_protocol, printserver_name, and printserver_fqdn (lines 41-43) to correspond to your print server.
+Jamf doesn't give enough parameters, so if you have more than 1 print server, duplicate this script for each server.

 | Arg | Parameter Label       | Example Usage in a Policy                                       |
 |-----|-----------------------|-----------------------------------------------------------------|
 |  $4 | Printer Name          | ITS-Printer1                                                    |